seanconlon29/Tap-into-Your-Tastes/README.md

 <br>

 ## Modeling
-All models performed were using the surprise package and model tuning considering GridSearchCV as well as RandomizedSearchCV.
-Each model has an accuracy score that is sufficient enough to be less than half a rate off from the actual rating.
+All models were performed with the surprise package and tuned using GridSearchCV and RandomizedSearchCV.
+Each models accuracy score
 These models include the Collaborative Model which prioritizes the users' reviews and the Item-Based Model which prioritizes each feature that was rated.
 They were then combined into an Ensemble Model to accurately predict a beer's alcohol by volume (ABV) based on the brewery the beer was from.
 The last model created was Location-Based which takes advantage of the latitude and longitude coordinates to provide the necessary recommendations.

 <figure>
     <p align="center">